open-telemetry/opentelemetry-python-contrib/RELEASING.md

 Long-term package release branch follows `package-release/{package-name}/v{major}.{minor}.x` (or `package-release/{package-name}/v{major}.{minor}bx`) naming pattern.

-The workflow will create two pull requests, one against main and one against the release branch, both should be merged in order to proceed with the release.
+The workflow will create two pull requests, one against the `main` and one against the `package-release/` branch; both should be merged in order to proceed with the release.

 ## Preparing a new patch release